cjhillbrand/websocket-sandbox/README.md

 ~~~

-Before we begin with tasks: note that from this point forward any and all resources will be reference as *[Prefix][Resource]*
+Before we begin with tasks: note that from this point forward any and all resources will be referenced as *[Prefix][Resource]*
 * Prefix: We include this prefix so incase there are multiple people working on one account there won't be any collisions.
 This will be a unique string of characters that you choose.
 A simple and short prefix is the best choice.
 For example, `env01`, `R2D2`, `C3PO` are all appropiate choices of prefixes, just take note of the casing.
 * Resource: This is the given resource name that the documentation gives it.